grafana/loki/docs/clients/promtail/configuration.md

 The timestamp stage parses data from the extracted map and overrides the final time value of the log that is stored by Loki.
-If this stage isn't present, promtail will associate the timestamp of the log entry with the time that log entry was read.
+If this stage isn't present, Promtail will associate the timestamp of the log entry with the time that log entry was read.

 ```yaml